hakemz91/NuWSL/README.md

 ## How to Change Model

 The default model is the best model already for retrieving information.
-However if you want to change, just replace the model id in constants.py with the one you get from TheBloke ( https://huggingface.co/TheBloke ) but must be 4 bit quantized model and GPTQ type model.
-I do not support other type of format.
+However if you want to change, just replace the model id in constants.py with the one you get from TheBloke ( https://huggingface.co/TheBloke ) but must be 4 bit quantized, GPTQ type, and Mistral based model.
+I do not support other type of model format.

 ## Forked from awesome original LocalGPT
 https://github.com/PromtEngineer/localGPT